GeoEstateApp/.github/profile/README.md

 ### Geoestate - Real Estate Reimagined

--GeoEstate revolutionizes real estate exploration by blending photorealistic 3D maps with AI-driven insights to create an interactive and immersive experience.
+- GeoEstate revolutionizes real estate exploration by blending photorealistic 3D maps with AI-driven insights to create an interactive and immersive experience.
 Explore neighborhoods virtually, with features like nearby schools, parks, and properties with comprehensive and insightful neighborhood evaluations.
--GeoEstate’s AI-powered Suitability Calculator personalizes recommendations based on your lifestyle, evaluating energy efficiency, environmental impact, and accessibility.
+- GeoEstate’s AI-powered Suitability Calculator personalizes recommendations based on your lifestyle, evaluating energy efficiency, environmental impact, and accessibility.
 With Immersive AI, finding your perfect home becomes an engaging and seamless journey.

 ### Features We Provide